mdbootstrap/bootstrap-hover-dropdown/README.md

 ## Roadmap

-As this plugin, in its simplicity, is pretty much exactly what I intend it to be, I don't plan to implement any new features. **One exception:** I would like to tweak it so that when you're in a submenu, it doesn't instantly close when you hover outside of it.
+As this plugin, in its simplicity, is pretty much exactly what I intend it to be, I don't plan to implement any new features. ~~**One exception:** I would like to tweak it so that when you're in a submenu, it doesn't instantly close when you hover outside of it.~~ **Update:** I added this is late April 2013.

 If you have ideas for a new feature or something along those lines, you're welcome to share them with me, but I am not likely to implement it/merge your pull without a very compelling reason.
 You are absolutely free to create a fork and implement the feature yourself for your and others' use.